Opentrons/Protocols/10X_Serial_Dilution/README.md

 ### Sub Categories
 * Dilution

 ## Description
-Uses an 8 channel to perform a 10X dilution down an entire 96 well plate.
+Uses an 8 channel to perform six 10X dilutions in a 96 well plate.

 ### Time Estimate
+5 minutes and 30 seconds

 ### Robot
 * OT PRO